sushilk246/blog1/README.md

 In blog schema i have defined 5 fields id,title,description,date and markdown. it is defined in blogmodels.js file.

 In comment schema there are only two fields id and content.
 It is defined in commentmodels.js file.

+# I have used mongodb Atlas online databse for this project.